grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ## Configuration

-Enable log entry deletion by setting `retention_enabled` to true in the Compactor's configuration.
+Enable log entry deletion by setting `retention_enabled` to true and `deletion_enabled` to `whole-stream-deletion` in the Compactor's configuration.
 See the example in [Retention Configuration](../retention#retention-configuration).

 A delete request may be canceled within a configurable cancellation period.
 Set the `delete_request_cancel_period` in the Compactor's YAML configuration or on the command line when invoking Loki.
 Its default value is 24h.